 Daily Swing Chart Technical Analysis

-The main trend is up according to the daily swing chart.
-A trade through 12959.75 will signal a resumption of the uptrend.
-A move through this level will also make 12491.25 the new main bottom.
-Taking out this level along with 12461.00 will change the main trend to down.
+The main trend is down according to the daily swing chart.
+A trade through 12709.75 will signal a resumption of the downtrend.
+A move through 13555.25 will change the main trend to up.

 For a look at all of today’s economic events, check out our economic calendar.